greena13/redux-and-the-rest/README.md

 #### Detecting old data

-You can use the `getTimeSinceLastSync()` helper method to identify an item or collection's age (when its state was last confirmed with a remote API using `fetchItem`, `fetchCollection`, `updateItem` or `createItem`) and establish whether it should be re-requested.
+You can use the `getTimeSinceLastSync()` helper method to identify an item or list's age (when its state was last confirmed with a remote API using `fetchItem`, `fetchList`, `updateItem` or `createItem`) and establish whether it should be re-requested.

-It accepts an item or a collection and returns the time duration in milliseconds.
+It accepts an item or a list and returns the time duration in milliseconds.

 ```javascript
 import { getTimeSinceLastSync } from 'redux-and-the-rest';